Skip to main content

 What’s next

-Start with the most direct window into a competitor’s strategy.
+Start with the most direct window into a company’s strategy.

 Best practices